28 Helpful Tips for Doing DIY Work Alone

 Use Your Miter Saw Stand with Your Planer

 Planing long boards alone isn’t easy.
 You get plenty of exercise running from the infeed side to the outfeed side before the board flips your portable planer.
 Granted, it won’t flip if it’s properly bolted down, but here’s a better way: Fasten your portable planer to a board; then fasten the board to a miter saw stand.
 The stand’s board supports act as infeed and outfeed for planing, greatly reducing the exercise part of planing long boards.
-Then you’ll have more energy to start your project right way! — Terry Blanchard.
+Then you’ll have more energy to start your project right way! — reader Terry Blanchard.
 Next, check out our favorite woodworking tips for beginners.

 Tip It Into a Wheelbarrow

 Easy-Reach Tape Measure

 Here’s a tip I discovered by accident.
 I had been installing some rare earth magnets in a project, so I had a few in my pocket.
 As I stepped away from my workbench, I noticed that my 12 ft. tape measure was attached to my pocket!
 It’s not a lot of trouble to use the tape’s clip as intended, but having the tape measure stuck to your pocket is even easier.
 I keep a couple magnets stuck to my tape measure’s clip so I don’t lose them.
 This won’t work with a 25 ft. tape; they’re just too heavy.
 And don’t put the magnets in the same pocket as your phone or credit cards. — Brad Holden, Senior Editor.
 Click here for some amazing woodworking projects you can start today!